reiz/nginx_proxy/README.md

 The Dockerfile in this repository is assembling an Nginx with the [ngx_http_proxy_connect_module](https://github.com/chobits/ngx_http_proxy_connect_module) and an nginx.conf file which blocks all outgoing traffic by default, but allows access to some whitelisted domains like google.com.
-The Docker image can be build like this:
+The Docker image can be built like this:

 ```
 docker build -t reiz/nginx_proxy:0.0.1 .